 4. Invoice/purchase order financing (or factoring)

-Factoring is like revenue-based financing, but it’s more of a transfer of revenue than simply using cashflow to prove creditworthiness.
+Factoring is similar to recurring revenue loans, but it’s more of a transfer of revenue than simply using cashflow to prove creditworthiness.
 With invoice-based or purchase order financing, the company agrees to surrender future revenue from outstanding accounts receivables in exchange for a percentage of that revenue now.

 This type of financing can be expensive.
 Factors take a percentage of the outstanding invoices as their fee.
 That percentage is based on risk, so if your company is assigned a higher risk score, you’ll pay a higher fee.
 You’ll also be trading future cash flow for cash in-hand today.
 That could disrupt the flow of your bookkeeping and accounting departments, so make sure you have a good handle on your e-commerce cash flow before you elect for this type of business funding.